Minimize the compromise of the architectural speaker.

 I sourced the following information from reputable manufacturers, plus decades of audio experience.

-eight-foot-high.
 This describes typical residential wall construction.

 A smaller cavity compromises low-frequency bass performance.

-Construction is Critical
+Construction is critical

 Wood wall studs and ceiling joists are a solid start.

-It produces significant loss from the mid-bass through the vocal range.
+Drywall mechanical/acoustical resonance creates distortion — from the mid-bass through the vocal range.

 The 1st option is expensive.